POL1131 : Studying Political Economy: Ideas, Theories and Skills

 Seminars - The seminars will provide an environment in which students can explore and deepen their understanding of the issues raised in lectures and readings through discussion in a small group context with their peers.
 The seminars will also provide the context in which students will develop many of the skills outcomes associated with the module.
 They will be central to the development of critical thinking and data synthesis skills.
 The seminars, with their requirement for advance preparation, will promote self-management skills while the in-seminar discussions will provide opportunities to develop and enhance interaction skills.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||90||1||A||50||1.5 hour exam|

 Assessment Rationale And Relationship

-Essay (50%) - the essay will be used to assess students individual knowledge of the subject.
-In addition, the essay will assess their ability to gather and synthesise information from a wide range of sources, think critically and present their ideas clearly in a written format.
+Essay (50%) - the 2000 word essay will be used to assess students individual knowledge of the subject.
+In addition, the essay will assess their ability to gather and synthesize information from a wide range of sources, think critically and present their ideas clearly in a written format.